amirnakar/amirnakar/README.md

 # Amir Nakar
-### 🦠Microbiology 🔬Photonics 🎯Machine Learning
+###

 ## ABOUT
+I work for MeMed, a med-tech company developing a diagnostic tool based on host immune response.

+We're using the host response to diagnose patients and reduce antibiotic overuse 🩺💊🦠 In my role as Scientific Affairs Lead I help establish international research collaborations, write papers about MeMed's latest clinical trial results and search for future funding opportunities

-I'm a PhD Student at Leibniz Institute of Photonic Technology, in Jena, Germany. <br />
-In [Juergen Popp's group](https://www.leibniz-ipht.de/en/research/departments/spectroscopy-and-imaging/overview.html) we focus on research and development of innovative optical/photonic methods for point-of-care analysis, diagnostics and therapy for medical, life and environmental sciences.
+I did my PhD  at Leibniz Institute of Photonic Technology, in [Juergen Popp's group](https://www.leibniz-ipht.de/en/research/departments/spectroscopy-and-imaging/overview.html), working on research and development of innovative optical/photonic tools for point-of-care microbial diagnostics.

-I also teach at [Friedrich Schiller Universität Jena](https://www.ipc.uni-jena.de/en) - especially on [Biophotonics](https://en.wikipedia.org/wiki/Biophotonics) and [Raman spectroscopy](https://en.wikipedia.org/wiki/Raman_spectroscopy)
+I used to teach at [Friedrich Schiller Universität Jena](https://www.ipc.uni-jena.de/en) - courses on [Biophotonics](https://en.wikipedia.org/wiki/Biophotonics) and [Raman spectroscopy](https://en.wikipedia.org/wiki/Raman_spectroscopy)

 ### You can connect with me on: